lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - Client integration (`src/pages/GameRoundPage.tsx`):
   - Writes progress whenever the round view mounts or state changes (`waiting`, `intro`, `active`, `results`).
   - On manual submission and timeout auto-submit, it records `substep: 'results'` with the navigation target before redirecting.
+  - Results navigation is funneled through `requestNavigateToResults()` which both issues the router transition and renders a `<Navigate replace>` fallback.
+This ensures Compete rooms (including single-player edge cases) land on `/results` even if the history stack suppresses the imperative `navigate()` call.
+  - Compete submission progress now uses idempotent state setters (`setSubmittedCounts`, `setWaitingForPeers`, `setIsTimerActive`) so that realtime roster churn or PartyKit retries cannot trigger the React "maximum update depth" loop observed in Oct 2025.
+- Compete results view (`src/pages/compete/results/CompeteSyncRoundResultsPage.tsx`):
+  - Mirrors the Solo guard by redirecting back to the round route whenever the hydrated `contextResult`/`currentImage` pair is missing after submission.
+This prevents blank screens when Supabase replication lags for single-player rooms.
+  - Falls back to locally cached `snapshotEntries` when the realtime peers array is empty so the leaderboard renders immediately.
+  - Resets the lobby chat hook on unmount to avoid duplicate websocket sessions after advancing rounds.
 - Usage: Consumers can query `session_progress` to resume multiplayer sessions, drive spectator dashboards, or audit player states.
 RLS already restricts rows to authenticated participants (see `20250819_create_multiplayer_core.sql`).

 ### Supabase Client Singleton & Fetch Intercept (2025-09-20)